Agriculture

 Khair: Khair, also known as Acacia catechu, is a spring tree that has yellow flowers and flat pods.
 It is mostly used in dyes, medicines, etc.

 Neem: Neem is a well-known, evergreen and deciduous plant from the family of Meliaceae.
 Its scientific name is Azadirachta Indica.
-It is native to the Indian subcontinent but cultivated throughout South East Asia, East and Sub-Saharan Africa, Fiji, etc. It is used in medicine, pesticides, and other products.
-It gives toothbrushes, soaps, the Protection of grains, pulses, rice and medicines to millions of people.
+It is native to the Indian subcontinent but cultivated throughout Southeast Asia, East and Sub-Saharan Africa, Fiji, etc. It is used in medicine, pesticides, and other products.
+It gives toothbrushes, soaps, the protection of grains, pulses, rice and medicines to millions of people.

 Red Sanders: Red Sanders is a redwood which derived the name due to its red colour.
 It has many medicinal values that Ayurveda and Siddha recognize.
 Usually, this occurs in the Cuddapah, Chittoor, Kurnool & Nellore Districts of Andhra Pradesh.
 It is very hard and heavy wood, which is used for making musical instruments in Japan.
 It is called "shamisen" and is given as a present in marriages.
 The extract of this wood is also used in the treatment of cancer.